rudischmitz71/blahblah/README.md

 # tablepi
 These are shell scripts to turn a Raspberry pi 4+ device into a dashboard for your data on a large screen TV.
 - Using Raspbian Bookworm based 64-bit OS on the pi4 8GB device.
-- Use Python, Powershell, Chromium, WordPress, WPDatatables a Wordpress plugin
+- Use Python, Powershell, Chromium, WordPress, WPDatatables a Wordpress plugin and Wordpress plugin fullwidth-templates
 - We dowload an Excel file from SharePoint online site or Teams Sharepoint Online.
 Then convert to csv and display it in Wordpress on the locally attached TV.